The Complete Ecommerce SEO Guide for Beginners

 TABLE OF CONTENTS

-Every online store wants to drive more traffic and increase sales.
+Every online store wants to drive more organic traffic and increase sales.

-And ecommerce SEO could be the perfect way to do that.
+And ecommerce SEO is a great way to do that.

-This guide explains what it is, why it is important, and how to go about it.
+This guide explains what it is, why it matters, and how to implement it.

 What Is Ecommerce SEO?

-Ecommerce SEO is the process of improving an online store’s organic rankings and visibility in search engines like Google and Bing.
+Ecommerce SEO is the process of improving an online store’s organic rankings in search engines such as Google and Bing.

 Common tasks associated with ecommerce SEO include: